Language Institute in Eutin, Germany

 Department of Germanic Languages & Literatures

 Emily Hackmann Wallace received her Ph.D. from the University of Kansas in 2016.
 She studied abroad in Graz, Austria, as an undergraduate student and has traveled to Germany and Austria many times since.
 During her graduate studies at KU, Emily spent two summers in Eutin, once as an intern at the Berufliche Schule and once as a program assistant and instructor for the Summer Language Institute.
-She is excited to return to Eutin to lead the program for the first time.
+She is excited to return to Eutin to lead the program for the third time.